speedcom/speedcom.github.io/_posts/2017-04-21-justindb-data-versioning.markdown

 - Now every subsequent request for _food_ key will just return the agreed upon _ramen_.

 ## Summary
+In this part about Vector Clock we get know:
+- what is it actually
+- why do we need such technique in distributed system with enabled replication
+- how to use it in real world

+In next part I'm going to show how actually we use Vector Clock with [JustinDB][justindb] *API*:
+- how Vector Clocks are generated for every stored objects
+- how to update particular object
+- how to update conflicted versions
+- how system reason about causality of conflicted versions

+Cheers!

 [justindb]: https://github.com/speedcom/JustinDB
 [justindb-replication]: http://speedcom.github.io/dsp2017/2017/04/13/justindb-replication-and-partitioning.html